 Near Barcelona, you can visit the village of Colonia Güell.
-It's a former textile town that was run by industrialist Eusebi Güell and is where the yet-to-be completed crypt of Antoni Gaudí is located.
+It's a former textile town that was run by industrialist Eusebi Güell and is where the yet-to-be completed church and crypt of Antoni Gaudí is located.

 Crypt of Gaudí & Colonia Güell